-We know the internet and new video game platforms have changed the relationship between players and game companies.
+We know the internet and new video game platforms have changed the relationship between players and game designers.
 Everything is much closer now.
 Since the player can leave an appraisal of the work of the developers, their opinion has come to the forefront.
 It can be heard.

 Indie developers are active on social networks.
 They usually have the time and the attitude to listen and, above all, to answer to the players’ comments.